commanderx16/x16-rom/README.md

 * BASIC is fully compatible with Commodore BASIC V2, with some additions.
 * KERNAL
 	* supports the complete $FF81+ API.
-	* adds lots of new API.
+	* adds lots of new API, including joystick, mouse and bitmap graphics.
 	* supports the same $0300-$0332 vectors as the C64.
 	* does not support tape (device 1) or software RS-232 (device 2).
 * GEOS is fully compatible with the C64 version.